mozilla-platform-ops/android-tools/worker_health/README.md

 ./safe_runner.py -r sr_state_dir_xyz -t -R -P 11
 ```

+### unsafe_runner

+Similar to safe_runner, but doesn't deal with any quarantine stuff.

 ### quarantine_tool

 Lists quarantined hosts, quarantines, lifts quarantine, and lists all workers in a workerType.